What are the best jobs for former teachers?

 Does instructional design sound like something you’d be interested in?

-If so, you can sign up for my free checklist that shows you how to become an instructional designer:
+If so, you can sign up for our free roadmap that shows you how to become an instructional designer:

 This list will show you the critical steps you need to take in order to become an instructional designer.
 The checklist covers the most important models and theories of instructional design as well as the technology that will help you get a great start in this field.